Music

 Location: SA North

 For persons wishing to learn basic djembe drum skills, or expand on existing skills, this drum circle activity is right for you.
 This drumming class runs like a drum circle with explanation and input from the leader and the participants.
-Participants introduce and learn an eclectic spectrum of drum beats.
-Participants are encouraged to purchase their own drum or if you are just wanting to explore what drumming circle is all about you may borrow one provided by the instructor(s) until you find your rhythm.
+Participants are introduced to and learn an eclectic spectrum of drum beats.
+Participants are encouraged to purchase their own drum but if you are just wishing to explore what drum circle is all about, you may borrow one provided by the instructor(s) until you find your rhythm.
+This type of activity is suitable to helping individuals who may be experiencing challenges due to a mild stroke or other related illnesses caused by the aging process.
+Drum circle may be referred to as a type of (Unofficial Drum Therapy).
 This activity is set to a Priority 4 to accept all applicants.

 Guitar – Beginner Plus (Tuesday, 1:00-2:00; 2:30-3:30)